AI Voice Architect Exploring Neural Networks for Realistic TTS

 Alright, so you wanna know about making ai voices sound super real?
 Well, let's dive into WaveNet.
 It's like, a big deal for realistic text-to-speech.

-- WaveNet directly models raw audio waveforms. it don't mess with simplified versions, it tackles the real, messy audio data head-on.
+- WaveNet directly models raw audio waveforms.
+It don't mess with simplified versions, it tackles the real, messy audio data head-on.

 - WaveNet figures out the chance of a sound happening based on what it's already heard.
 It's all about conditional probabilities, ya know?

-WaveNet's based on image generation models like PixelCNN and PixelRNN. those models generate images pixel by pixel, using the same autoregressive approach.
+WaveNet's based on image generation models like PixelCNN and PixelRNN.
+Those models generate images pixel by pixel, using the same autoregressive approach.

 Think about how Google's ai assistant can generate speech.
 WaveNet, or something like it, probably plays a part in makin' it sound so natural.
 It's not perfect, but it's a big step forward.